akatendra/Selenium-Web-Scraping-PostgreSQL/README.md

-# Web Scraping with Selenium and save into PostgreSQL DB #
+# Front-end for Web Scraping with Selenium and save into PostgreSQL DB #
-Web Scraping site for information on real estate sales and saving scraped info into PostgreSQL database.
+Visualisation for results of Web Scraping.
+Scraper get information on real estate sales and saving scraped info into PostgreSQL database.
 Learning project.
 ***
 ### The project is built on libraries: ###
-Selenium
+aiohttp

-BeautifulSoup
+jinja2

-psycopg2
+aiohttp_jinja2

 ***